danielpenap1/Spectrogram-emotion-optimized-prototype-learning/README.md

 2. **`1_autoencoders_training_and_evaluation.ipynb`** – Train and evaluate the high-resolution autoencoders for the different speakers.
 3. **`2_prototype_classifiers_training_and_evaluation.ipynb`** – Train the prototype-based deep learning classifiers.
 4. **`3_prototype_analysis.ipynb`** – Analyze learned prototypes and generate visualizations.

-&gt; 💡 *Tip:* These notebooks are self-contained and can be adapted for different datasets by modifying the dataset path at the beginning of each notebook.
+> 💡 *Tip:* These notebooks are self-contained and can be adapted for different datasets by modifying the dataset path at the beginning of each notebook.

 ---